-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 750D or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 750D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Longer lasting: Can take more shots (440 versus 350) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (46 percent cheaper at launch).